t0mtaylor/jquery-SuperCookie/README.md

 #jQuery-SuperCookie

-A simple, jQuery plugin for reading, writing and deleting JSON values in cookies.
+A simple, jQuery plugin for reading, writing and deleting JSON values stored in cookies.

 Quick Usage: